-This Greek-style Chicken Bolognese (Kotopoulo Bolognese) is a lighter take on the classic Italian sauce, infused with Mediterranean flavor.
-Ground chicken simmers gently with olive oil, onion, carrot, zucchini, and aromatic herbs until tender and savory.
-A hint of cinnamon and oregano brings warmth, while a spoonful of Greek yogurt at the end makes it creamy without heaviness.
-Serve it over hilopites (Greek egg pasta), orzo, or even roasted eggplant for a wholesome, rustic meal that feels both comforting and fresh.
+This Greek-style Chicken Bolognese is a lighter take on the classic Italian sauce, infused with Mediterranean flavor.
+Ground chicken simmers gently with olive oil, onion, carrot, and aromatic herbs until tender and savory.
+Serve it over pasta, orzo, or even roasted eggplant for a wholesome, rustic meal that feels both comforting and fresh.

 Why you will love Chicken Bolognese